martin-hughes/azalea_libc/Porting Status.md

 Completed | stdbool.h | No changes from musl version
 incomplete | stddef.h | Not tested, but should just work incomplete | stdint.h | No changes made, not expecting any. incomplete | stdio.h | A fair amount of work.
-Requires a method for pushing stdout/in/err to the user program.
-Malloc/free do now work. incomplete | stdlib.h | Ported but not fully tested.
+Malloc/free do now work.
+Printf works, using a pretty generic path incomplete | stdlib.h | Ported but not fully tested.
 Malloc-type functions still to come.
 Completed | stdnoreturn.h | No changes from musl version.
 Only a single macro. incomplete | string.h | Ported but not fully tested